mAzurkovic/awesome-desktop-apps/README.md

 * [Outlook](https://www.microsoft.com/en-us/outlook-com/) - Arrange and organize all of your emails with one powerful application. :apple: :house:

 ## Entertainment

 ### Games

 ### Game Platforms
+* [Steam](https://steamcommunity.com/) - A desktop gaming platform that gives access to thousands of games. :penguin: :apple: :house:

 ## Photo

 ### Photo Editors

 ### Photo Viewers

 ## Video
 ### Video Editors